deltaonealpha/DBFA/README.md

 This project is licensed under the GNU General Public License - Version 1.c, April 2020 - see the [LICENSE.md](LICENSE.md) file for more details.

 ## Changelog:
-<h3>Recent changes are hosted below.
-For previous changelogs: https://telegra.ph/DBFA-8-Release-Candidate---1-08-16</h3>
+<h4>Only recent changes are hosted here.
+For previous changelogs: https://telegra.ph/DBFA-8-Release-Candidate---1-08-16</h4>

 <h3>Changelog 8.4 Donnager (stable)</h3>
-- Changed 2FA model from OTP-based to Telegram inline-button validation
+- Changed 2FA model from OTP-based to Telegram inline-button validation.

-- Presenting DBFA employee manager (track attendance/ pay salary/ hire/ change details/ fire employee ༼ ●'◡'● ༽つ)
+- Presenting DBFA employee manager (track attendance/ pay salary/ hire/ change details/ fire employee ༼ ●'◡'● ༽つ).

-- Rectified all general and text formatting bugs
+- Rectified all general and text formatting bugs.

-- Improved primary login system
+- Improved primary login system.

-- Improved the bypass prevention mechanism
+- Improved the bypass prevention mechanism.

-- Improved logging
+- Improved logging.

-- Updated new docs
+- Docs have been re-written from scratch.

-- More changes and base blobs for future features added
+- More changes and base blobs for future features added.

 <h3>Changelog 8.3 Donnager (stable)</h3>